-All students and/or potential students are encouraged to apply for financial aid!
+All prospective, current, and returning students are encouraged to apply for financial aid!
 Applying for federal student aid and/or Tulane need-based scholarship consideration requires students to reapply each year.

 Completion of the Free Application for Federal Student Aid (FAFSA) is required for all eligible students seeking consideration for any and all federal student aid resources (federal grants for undergraduates; federal student loans; federal parent loans, and/or federal work study).
 Use Tulane’s federal school code: 002029.